willemlarsen/7stagesofnaming/README.md

 2. Only transition the obvious.
 If you spend more than 10 seconds thinking about it, move on to something else more obvious.
 The goal is fluency, not puzzling out your options.
 Do a simple easy thing over and over and over until the timer dings.

 3. Run tests after every refactoring/renaming to make sure you haven't broken anything.
-When the timer goes off, revert the code and start over for the next person.
-Once you've got the hang of Missing to Nonsense, after a full round or three or five, don't revert the last bit of code.
-You'll build on it for the next stage.
+When the timer goes off, keep the code changes and build on them for the next person.
+Once you've got the hang of Missing to Nonsense, or when you can't find any more transitions to make, after a full round or three or five, you can move on to the next stage.

 # Nonsense to Honest